Wise card Canada review 2024

 No additional fees apply when making purchases with a currency you currently hold in your Wise account.
 However, if you don’t hold the currency in which you’re making a purchase, Wise will automatically deduct the funds from the currency in your account with the lowest conversion fees.
 That said, when making a purchase abroad and given the option to be charged in the local currency or Canadian dollars, always choose the local currency for the best exchange rate.

 The Wise card also allows you to withdraw money from ATMs while abroad.
 Think of it as a Wise debit card, since you can use it for purchases and ATM withdrawals.
-Oddly enough, you can’t use the card within Canada.
+Oddly enough, if you got your card in Canada, you can’t use it locally to make ATM withdrawals.

 The first two ATM withdrawals are free, up to a cumulative value of CAD$350 per calendar month.
 Any additional withdrawals will cost you $1.50 each, and a 1.75% fee will be added to amounts over $350.
 Also, note that the ATM provider may charge its own fee when you withdraw cash.
 Wise withdrawal fees and third-party ATM fees count towards your withdrawal limits—so plan accordingly.